dmitriilezine/AzureSecureAdministration/DeployDNSServer.md

 This type of configuration might not be required for all deployments, but it is provided as part of this solution to accomodate for such specific common configuration.

 :heavy_exclamation_mark: **Important:** Before running this deployment you need to swtich vNet DNS settings to use Azure DNS.
-This is needed bacause DNS deployment needs to download DSC files and to do that it needs to resolve external names.
+This is needed because DNS deployment needs to download DSC files and to do that it needs to resolve external names.
 If you do not switch vNet to use Azure DNS, then deployment will fail.

 Provided template will deploy the following configuration: